The following funding categories are available through the Annual Grants Program.

 Please note:

-• Council must be acknowledged for their support by inclusion of Council’s logo on printed and digital material, as well as, acknowledging Council’s contribution in any public launches, speeches or media releases.
+• Council must be acknowledged for their support through inclusion of Council’s logo on printed and digital material, as well as acknowledging Council’s contribution at public launches and in media releases.

 • Applicants must declare any fundraising occurring as a result of the event taking place.
-Applicants will need to declare beneficiaries of the funds and what those funds will be put toward and the estimated dollar amount.
+Applicants will need to declare the beneficiaries of the funds, what the funds will be put toward, and the estimated dollar amount.

 Grant officer